frankie-esparza/repofolio/README.md

 # 🍿 Repofolio
-A library that generates a dynamic portfolio that ✨ updates itself ✨ whenver you update your Github repos.
+A library that generates a dynamic portfolio that ✨ magically ✨ updates itself whenever you update your Github repos.

 ## Features
 - 🪄 Automatic updates when you add a new public repo